 Nowadays, it’s deceivingly easy to find a dog sitter.
 Simply pull up an app on your phone, and you’ve got a match with a sitter in minutes.
 Unfortunately, despite the assurances from those apps, you can’t necessarily trust the sitters or the minimal background checks that are done on them.

 It’s generally better to find a dog sitter through your personal network.
 You might be able to hire a friend’s dog sitter, the teenage child of a coworker, or a friend of a cousin who loves dogs.
 Get someone who comes highly recommended.
 Local universities, especially if they have a pre-veterinary track, are also a great place to find sitters.
-College students are usually old enough to be responsible but young enough to be affordable.

 If your dog has special medical or physical needs, be sure to be upfront about that.
 For example, if your dog is a very high-energy dog, plan to leave them with a dog sitter who loves hiking or trail running so that they’re both happy.